dennisreimann/btcpayserver/BTCPayServer.Plugins.LNbank/README.md

 * "Uncle Jim" mode: Give access to your friends and family.
 * Use individual LNbank wallets for stores and separate the Lightning accounting.
 * Use LNbank wallets individually, without having them tied to a store.
-* Share access to LNbank wallets between multiple users with differenet access levels.
+* Share access to LNbank wallets between multiple users with different access levels.

 ## Technicalities